avishek-sen-gupta/cobol-rekt/README.md

 ## Control Flow Tree Generation

 This capability allows the engineer to produce a control flow tree for the Cobol source.
 This can be used for straight-up visualisation (the flowchart capability actually uses the control flow tree behind the scenes), or more dynamic analysis through an interpreter.
-See [SMOJOL (SMol Java-powered CobOL) Interpreter] for a description of how this can help.
+See [link](SMOJOL SMol Java-powered CobOL Interpreter) for a description of how this can help.

 ## Neo4J Integration and OpenAI integration